BryanAndika/FinalProjectJayajay/README.md

 This project implements a unified Automation Testing framework combining Web UI and Rest API testing within a single repository.
 The framework is built upon best practices such as the Page Object Model (POM) and Gherkin format, and is fully automated using GitHub Actions for Continuous Integration (CI).

-Tools dan Liblaries:
-Programming Language    : Java
-Build & Dependencies    :	Gradle
-Testing Framework       : Cucumber (Gherkin)
-Web UI Testing          : Selenium WebDriver
-API Testing             : Rest Assured
-CI/CD                   : GitHub Actions
-Version Control         :	Git & GitHub
+The project relies on the following tools and libraries for robust automation:

+Programming Language: Java (Primary language for framework development) Build & Dependencies: Gradle (Project and dependency management) Testing Framework: Cucumber (Gherkin) (Used for Behavior-Driven Development (BDD) test case format) Web UI Testing: Selenium WebDriver (Automation of Web UI element interaction) API Testing: Rest Assured (Testing and validation of RESTful API services) CI/CD: GitHub Actions (Automation of test execution on specified events) Version Control: Git & GitHub (Source code management and collaboration)

 Testing Targets:
 1. Web UI Test